Defining relationship mapping for the CI types to transfer

 Relationship Mapping page of the Integration Job Builder wizard-CI classes as source

-The source key that you specified for the parent CI (SerialNumber for Computer system in the example) is displayed in the first column.
+The source key that you specified for the parent CI (For example, SerialNumber for Computer system) is displayed in the first column.

 - From the child CI column, select the column that contains the information that associates the child CI with the parent CI.

 In the sample Calbro scenario ( Creating a data transfer job), the Computer system Key Column displays SerialNumber (the source key for computer system).
 From the Disk drive Columns, the Calbro administrator selects AssociatedComputer, which maps a disk drive to appropriate computer system.

 Defining relationship mapping with an external data store as the source

 This method compares attributes between each CI class and the external data store.
 The instance IDs of these member CIs are stored in the relationship instance as

 Destination.InstanceId.
 If no attribute values correspond, no relationship instance is created.

 The following figures present an example of mapping in two stages based on relationship data stored in an external data store.